Official Rules of NW Nations Baseball (1/1/2022)

 When a pitcher takes his or her position at the beginning of each inning, or when he or she relieves another pitcher, he or she is permitted warm-up pitches, not to exceed eight preparatory pitches to the catcher or coach.

-A second trip to the same pitcher in the same inning causes the pitcher’s automatic removal from the mound (not the game).
+Mound Visits: Pitching mound visits are limited to two coaches visits per inning.
+The second coaches visit to the same pitcher in the same inning causes the pitcher’s automatic removal from the pitching position (not the game).

-A pitcher removed from the pitching position cannot return to the pitching position during the same game, but can re-enter to any other position.
+In 14u division and below, a pitcher removed from the pitching position (starting pitcher or subsequent relief pitcher) cannot return to the pitching position during the same game but can re-enter to any other position.

 Pitching Limitations: Pitching limits are based upon recorded outs while the pitcher is on the mound.